HOW I AM FEELING PHYSICALLY:

 HOW THE FAMILY IS ADJUSTING:

-He is still drinking about 4 fluid ounces every 4 hours or so.
+As a reminder, we are formula feeding and using Enfamil.
+Brooks is now drinking between 4 fluid ounces every 4 hours or so.

-ADVICE FOR FELLOW MOTHERS ABOUT TO EMBARK ON WEEK FOUR:
+ADVICE FOR FELLOW MOTHERS ABOUT TO EMBARK ON WEEK THREE: